isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Import/additional-requirements.md

 -   **Unauthorised Breakage of Customs Seals**

 It is an offence to break or tamper with a Customs seal affixed onto a package or container.
 The Declarant of the Customs permit and the person who has custody of the sealed package or container should take measures to safeguard the Customs seal.

+Officers at the entry points may affix a seal onto a package or container before releasing the goods.
+The sealed goods would be unstuffed under Customs supervision.

+## Motor Vehicles for Temporary Use

+Temporary import of foreign-registered vehicles, regardless of purpose of use, should additionally comply with the Land Transport Authority’s (LTA) requirements on [OneMotoring website](https://onemotoring.lta.gov.sg/content/onemotoring/home/driving/entering_and_exiting_singapore.html){:target="_blank"} to obtain the additional permit(s) from LTA before entering Singapore.